stanleyaz/Predicting-Customer-Churn/README.md

 The requirements for this task are as follows:
 1. To train a classifier that can predict customer churn for Brass.
 2. To define churn for Brass - using the data provided by the company.
 In the data provided, Brass did not label any customer as `churned` or `not churned`.
 It is my responsibility to come up with a definition of churn to be used for my analysis and modeling.
 3. To engineer features that will be used in predicting churn.
 Brass was unable to share much demographic data due to security concerns about sharing customer information with me as a non-staff who is not physically on site.
+A key point to be noted is that since my definition of churn would likely rely on the `date` feature in my dataset, I cannot engineer new columns that are also dependent on time/date otherwise those features can be indicative of churn.
+For instance a feature like month over month change in debit amounts or month over month change in ledger_balance may be helpful to use, but engineering those features would rely on time and therefore indicative of churn for our model.
 ---

 # Metrics for Evaluation